Success Stories (the newest received stories are first)

 "I didn't have much of an opinion on pit bulls when I starting volunteering at the HSWM in the summer of 2011, but it did not take me long to form an opinion.
 After I had taken a few adoptable pitties on walks, I was in love with the breed's wide smile and desire to please.
 In June 2011, I adopted Lacey (formerly "Jenna"), a ten month old pit bull mix.
 I love Lacey's attitude about life; she thinks everything is exciting and every person and animal is her best friend.

-Because she was so full of energy and loved playing with other dogs, I decided in September 2011 that I needed to adopt her a "sibling".
+s so full of energy and loved playing with other dogs, I decided in September 2011 that I needed to adopt her a "sibling".
 I adopted Bo (formerly "Spencer"), a four month old pit bull mix, from the HSWM.
 They are the best of friends.
 Lacey's outgoing personality has really helped Bo's shyness and fear toward new situations and people.
 We go to parks, beaches, and pet stores, and people are surprised by how sweet pit bulls truly are.
 Bo loves being pet by young kids; he sits very nicely and will gently lick their faces.
 Lacey's enthusiasm toward life makes me smile every day.

 The HSWM is wonderful, and I am thankful for the work they do to save so many dogs, and especially for understanding the pit bull breed."